Track Progressive Web Apps with Google Analytics and Google Tag Manager

 Google Tag Manager for PWA

-Best practices for PWA implementation
+Best practices for PWA implementation:

 For such a robust Google Analytics implementation, we recommend that you follow a set of best practices like

-• Create separate GTM container for PWA
+• Create a separate GTM container for PWA

 • If you have implemented GTM, then GA script caching will not be an issue

-In case of GTM implementation, we have implemented many solutions for overcoming such issues by using the tracker name settings, forcing the referrer values to be set as null(“”) to stop the session breaking for all the tags except pageview, forcing document location values in fields to set.
+In the case of GTM implementation, we have implemented many solutions for overcoming such issues by using the tracker name settings, forcing the referrer values to be set as null(“”) to stop the session breaking for all the tags except pageview, forcing document location values in fields to set.

 In the meantime, if you have any questions, please feel free to comment.
 We would love to answer your queries.